-Parameters jobCache (dict[str,toil.jobGraph.JobGraph]) - if a value it must be a dict from job ID keys to JobGraph object values.
+Parameters jobCache (dict[str,toil.job.JobDescription]) - if a value it must be a dict from job ID keys to JobDescription object values.
 Jobs will be loaded from the cache (which can be downloaded from the job store in a batch) instead of piecemeal when recursed into.

-batch()
+assignID (jobDescription)